 To qualify, you must have at least a 50% loss of use for that specific body part.
-The law also covers you if a body part had to be amputated as a result of the injury.
-Throughout Lehigh County, workers are entitled to benefits of about 66% of their weekly salary for a certain number of weeks which varies based on which body part was injured or amputated.
+The law also covers if a body part has to be amputated as a result of the injury.
+Allentown workers are entitled to benefits of about 66% of their weekly salary for a certain number of weeks, which varies based on which body part was injured or amputated.

 - the injury isn’t covered by the employer’s workers’ comp insurance coverage,

-- the injury causing the loss or loss of use happened outside of work, or
+- the injury causing the loss or loss of use happened outside of work or

 - the worker was using alcohol or drugs while at work.

-- the incident report contains inaccurate information, or
+- the incident report contains inaccurate information or

 - the report was filed more than 120 days after the accident.

 You can appeal a workers’ compensation denial.
 Unfortunately, the appeals process can be frustrating and complicated, which you don’t want to deal with while recovering from your injury.
 An Allentown workers’ compensation attorney who knows Pennsylvania work comp law will handle the appeal process on your behalf so you can focus on feeling better.